 - Weare now in the one extreme – in the highly centralized credit money creation.
 The blockchain technologies allow to move back to the roots – to the decentral credit money creation.

 Hello guys, I’m Martin, Co-Founder of SmartCredit.io.
 We are here in Zurich, in the heart of one of the biggest financial centers.
 We will speak today about credit and credit-money.

-Martin, how do worlds credit system work currently?
+Martin, how do world credit system work currently?

 It’s actually a pretty simple system, but it’s made very-very highly complex, so that’s it difficult to understand.
 But let’s explain it in this way:

 One one side there are central banks, they create the base-money and they try fo control the speed of monetary expansion.
-One other side we have commercial banks and commercial banks are creating the credit-money.
+On one other side, we have commercial banks and commercial banks are creating the credit-money.